18F/myusa-ux/research/usability/sprint22_research-plan.md

 1. Can they find 2FA under "Settings"?
 2. How do they feel about having 2FA settings next to Delete settings?

+## Workshop
+**Okay, having gone through the two main functions of this service, how might you improve...**

+1. Sign-in?
+2. Account management?